 - a.
-Motion to Adjourn the Meeting (after the Economic and Social Council has finished its work); - b.
+Motion to Adjourn the Meeting (after the Security Council has finished its work); - b.
 Motion to Suspend the Meeting (the Delegate shall explain the purpose of the Motion and propose a time limit); - c.
 Motion to appeal the ruling of the President (to override the ruling of the President that contravenes the Rules of Procedure); - d.
 Motion to temporarily deprive a Representative of the Right to Speak (the Motion can be raised only by the President and, if adopted, remains effective only up to next ordinary suspension of the Meeting); - e.
 Motion for Closure of the Debate (used to avoid speeches in favour and against the adoption of a Working Paper or an Amendment); - f.
 Motion to Move directly to Unmoderated Caucus from Moderated Caucus; - g.
-Motion to Reconsider a Question (to reconsider a matter that has already been voted upon);

-- h.
-Motion to establish a time limit (used to establish time limits for speeches and questions; could be established with or without right of prolongation);

-- i.
-Motion to extend the Speaker's time;

-- j.
-Motion for a Moderated Caucus;

-- k.
-Motion for a Consultation of the Whole;

-- I. Motion for an Unmoderated Caucus;

-- m.
-Motion for a Roll Call Vote (only for the adoption of the Resolution of the committee).
+Motion to Reconsider a Question (to reconsider a matter that has already been voted upon); - h.
+Motion to establish a time limit (used to establish time limits for speeches and questions; could be established with or without right of prolongation); - i.
+Motion to extend the Speaker's time; - j.
+Motion to extend the Speaker's time; - k.
+Motion for a Moderated Caucus; - l.
+Motion for an Unmoderated Caucus; - m.
+Motion for a Consultation of the Whole; - n.
+Motion for a Roll Call Vote (only for the adoption of the Resolution).